-The Five Towns will be graced by three Memorial Day parades to honor all U.S. military personnel who lost their lives in service of the country.
+Being the Five Towns, which always has multiples of everything, will have its Memorial Day parades on Sunday, May 28 and Monday May 29, to honor all U.S. military personnel who lost their lives in service to the country.

-This year, the lineup includes the Lawrence-Cedarhurst American Legion Post 339, veterans, Aviation High School’s Air Force Junior Officer Training Corps, firemen and fire trucks from both fire districts, antique and exotic cars, Hatzalah of the Rockaways and Nassau County, Lawrence High School’s marching band, a mariachi band, a stilt walker dressed as Uncle Sam, elected officials, and more.
+This year, the lineup includes the Lawrence-Cedarhurst American Legion Post 339, veterans, Aviation High School’s Air Force Junior Officer Training Corps, firefighters and fire trucks from both fire departments, antique and exotic cars, Hatzalah of the Rockaways and Nassau County, Lawrence High School’s marching band, a mariachi band, the Lawrence Yacht & Country Club, elected officials, and Girl Scout Troop 720.

-Inwood’s John J. Olivieri Veterans of Foreign Wars Post 1582 kicks off its parade at noon by the Inwood LIRR station in Lawrence and march to the Veterans of Foreign Wars monument at the intersection of Mott Avenue and Doughty Boulevard in Inwood.
+Inwood’s Veterans of Foreign Wars Post 1582 will line up for its parade Sunday at 11 a.m. by the Inwood LIRR station parking lot in Lawrence and at noon will march down Doughty Boulevard in Inwood to the Veterans of Foreign Wars monument at the intersection of Mott Avenue and Doughty Boulevard.

 VFW Post 1582 will hold a ceremony by the veteran’s memorial site.
 After marching in Cedarhurst, the Lawrence High School band will march and perform in the Inwood parade.
 Our Lady of Good Counsel Church Mazza band will also take part in the parade.
 The grand marshal will be veteran Jerry Pulane.